NadirKamran/Instagram-Bot/README.md

 </ul>

 ## How to use
-Run the python file to run the Page Object Pattern test.
-This chains together the function that opens instagram in a browser and the function that logs a user in.
+Run the Bot.py file in the sample folder to run the Page Object Pattern test.
+This opens the browser and logs into the specified users account.

 ## Further improvements
 These methods could be expanded further to include the following: